The Accessibility for Ontarians with Disabilities Act (AODA), 2005, S.O. 2005, c.11, was passed for the purpose of:

 Features five accessible parking spots, curbs which merge into the parking lot near the accessible parking spots, and an automatic assist main entrance.
 All public washrooms are accessible.

 Features three accessible parking spots across from the main entrance and an automatic assist front door.
-Both public washrooms are accessible.
+All public washrooms are accessible.

 Accessible Library Services and Collections